rnadler/reagent-password-strength-bar/README.md

 - The options map is optional and if exists, all options are also optional.
 #### password (type: string)

 - The atom containing the password to check.
-This atom should be updated when the input string changes.
+This atom must be updated when the input string changes in order to trigger strength updates.

 #### bar-label (type: string, optional)